pteddy78/coverageadmin/ai/plan.md

 ## 1. Project Overview

 This project is a **Next.js web application** designed for Adiuvo's team to view Booking clients have made over the Christmas and New Year's period.
 It provides a user-friendly app that allows admin agents to view Client Info, View Booking and Resolve conflicts.
+To be updated.

 ## 2. Implementation Tasks